q2aio/q2a-schema.org-implementation/README.rst

 ==============================
-Question2Answer, simply implements schema.org specifications for the Question and Answer site.
+This plugin simply implements schema.org specifications for the Question and Answer site.
 ==============================

 -----------